 - 1. Mount a USB storage device in the Standby OS on compute module B: - a.
 Using the keyboard connected to compute module B, log on to the Standby OS as the zenadmin user with the default password zenadmin (or other credentials, if provided). - b.
-Connect the USB storage device to one of the USB 3.0 ports on compute module B. To locate the USB 3.0 ports, see "Location of VGA and USB Ports" on page 142.
+Connect the USB storage device to one of the USB 3.0 ports on compute module B. To locate the USB 3.0 ports, see Figure 3-11.